AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/export-data-from-wf-via-kick-starts.md

    The exported kick-start file is downloaded to your computer either as an Excel file, or a . zip file containing multiple Excel and properties files.
 Each Excel file is a collection of sheets, where each sheet represents a field associated with the object you selected.
 There is a **Properties** sheet associated with every export.

    The **Dashboard** and **Report** options allow you to select specific dashboards and reports to include in the download.
-You can export only Dashboards which are shared system-wide.
+You can export only Dashboards, which are shared system-wide.

    You cannot export matrix reports.
 For more information about matrix reports, see [Create a matrix report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-matrix-report.md).

+   Kick-Starts does not support Text Mode filters.
+For successful exporting, the reporting filters must be switched to Standard Mode.

    You can select up to 100 Dashboards and 100 Reports in a single export.

    ![](assets/kickstart-export-350x381.png)

    You can export multiple objects at one time.

 1. (Recommended) Analyze the exported data to ensure that all the information you expect to see was exported.